measurement-kit/android-libs/README.md

-# Measurement Kit JNI Libs
+# Measurement Kit for Android

-This repository contains Measurement Kit Java native interface (JNI).
-It also contains the code to generate Measurement Kit JNI libs.
+This repository contains Measurement Kit for Android.
+That is, it contains the Java native interface (JNI) code as well as its Java counterpart.

-The `Makefile` file allows you to cross-compile JNI libs suitable for being used by Android applications.
+The `Makefile` file allows you to cross-compile JNI libs suitable for being used by Android applications for all target architectures.

 To see all the available targets, just type: